What is Branch Circuit Monitoring and How Does It Impact Power Usage Effectiveness?

 What is Branch Circuit Monitoring?

-Branch Circuit Monitoring enables users to track power usage effectiveness (PUE) from a central location.
-This includes all the way down to the level of the individual branch circuit, and all the way up to the utility meter.
-It covers both IT and facilities equipment.
+Branch Circuit Monitoring lets users track power usage effectiveness (PUE) from a central location.
+This includes down to the level of the individual branch circuit and the utility meter, and it covers both IT and facilities equipment.

-Branch Circuit Monitoring is important for several reasons:
+Branch Circuit Monitoring is essential for several reasons:

 1) Capacity Planning

-Branch Circuit Monitoring allows the data center manager to track total load vs. available capacity in real time, for each individual cabinet.
-This information helps with capacity planning and allows for greater operational efficiency and energy savings and can be shared with the BMS.
+Branch Circuit Monitoring allows the data center manager to track total load vs. available capacity in real time for each cabinet.
+This information helps with capacity planning, allowing for greater operational efficiency and energy savings, and can be shared with the BMS.

 2) Load Balancing

-Monitoring real-time loads across the A & B sides of panels guards against cascading failure.
+Monitoring real-time loads across panels A & B sides guard against cascading failure.

 3) Risk Reduction